loltgt/appe/docs/Recipe-Customize-Demo-Cars-to-Dinos.md

 ## 1. Modify the configuration

-This is an example of customization starting from the sample event _"_events.custom"_ inside the demo file _"[sample.html](https://github.com/loltgt/appe/blob/master/demo/app/views/sample.html)"_.
+This is an example of customization starting from the sample event _"_events.custom"_ in the demo file _"[sample.html](https://github.com/loltgt/appe/blob/master/demo/app/views/sample.html)"_.

-First you need to edit the file [config.js](https://github.com/loltgt/appe/blob/master/app/config.js), add a new event and a new route, then create the page to serve with the new view.
+First you need to edit the file _"[config.js](https://github.com/loltgt/appe/blob/master/app/config.js)"_, add a new event and a new route, then create the page to serve with the new view.

 ```js
 appe__config = {